truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 comfort."

 <!--pg-->
-### N 35.152 What's the Purpose of the Spiritual Life? *Kimatthiyabrahmacariyasutta*
+### SN 35.152 What's the Purpose of the Spiritual Life? *Kimatthiyabrahmacariyasutta*

 "Mendicants, if wanderers who follow another religion were to ask you:
 'Reverends, what's the purpose of leading the spiritual life under the